-The results of diamond drilling to date show that the Airstrip Zone, Powerline Zone and Aurex Hill Zone mineralization defined by the above resource model is open for expansion in all directions and to depth.
-With further drilling there exists the potential to expand on the resource at all three zones.
+The results of diamond drilling to date show that the Airstrip deposit and Powerline deposit defined by the above resource model is open for expansion in all directions and to depth.
+With further drilling, there exists the potential to expand the resources in both deposits.

-The Airstrip deposit represents a distal retrograde skarn/replacement gold deposit with a structural mineralizing component.
-While the Powerline and Aurex Hill deposits represent structurally controlled gold deposits.
-In aggregate, the known areas of mineralization in conjunction with less well explored areas of anomalous gold and pathfinder element response, are testament to a strong causative hydrothermal system giving rise to a large area of high exploration potential for a variety of intrusion related gold exploration target types.
+The Airstrip deposit represents a distal retrograde skarn/replacement gold deposit with a structural mineralizing component, while the Powerline deposit represents a structurally controlled gold deposit.
+In aggregate, the known areas of mineralization, in conjunction with less well explored areas of anomalous gold and pathfinder element response, are testament to a strong causative hydrothermal system giving rise to a large area of high exploration potential for a variety of intrusion related gold exploration target types.

-A two (2) phase \$35M exploration program is recommended for the AurMac Project.
-Phase I will consist of: 1) 9,000 m of step-out drilling Powerline Zone; 2) 13,000 m of step-out drilling at the Aurex Hill Zone; and 3) 3,000 m of infill drilling at the Powerline Zone at an estimated cost of \$10M.
-Phase II will consist of:55,000 m of in-fill drilling and metallurgical testing at the Powerline Zone at an estimated cost of \$25M.
+A single phase (Phase 1) \$10M exploration program is recommended for the AurMac Project.
+Phase I will consist of: 1) 21,000 m of infill and step-out drilling of the Powerline Deposit at an estimated cost of \$9M and 2) metallurgical testing of both the Powerline and Airstrip deposits at an estimated cost of \$1M.